The 411 on Hydroplaning

 Many factors can influence hydroplaning.
 Wider tires are more likely to hydroplane than narrower tires at lower speeds.
 This also holds true for tires that are underinflated, as they create a wider contact patch on the road surface, and also tend to push the center of the tire upward, preventing it from moving water out of the way.
 Tread design and the amount of tread left on a tire determines how well the tire can displace standing water.
 Directional tires with their repeating “V” shape tread pattern offer the best hydroplaning resistance and are recommended for drivers residing in areas of heavy rainfall.
 The travel speed of the vehicle can also greatly affect its tendency to hydroplane, as can its weight.

 Proper tire maintenance is essential to avoiding situations where your vehicle can hydroplane.
-Tires must remain properly inflated at all times, and have sufficient tread depth and pattern to displace water.
+Tires must remain properly inflated at all times and have sufficient tread depth and pattern to displace water.
 Avoid standing water, and steer clear of grooves in the road where water pools.
 Try and follow in the tracks left by the vehicle in front of you.
-Because proper reaction to hydroplaning requires a slow and steady transition off the throttle, you should never use cruise control on wet roads, and you should pay attention for early warning signs of hydroplaning, like subtle changes in steering or an engine that revs up because the drive tires have lost traction with the road.
+Because proper reaction to hydroplaning requires a slow and steady transition off the throttle, you should never use cruise control on wet roads, and you should pay attention to early warning signs of hydroplaning, like subtle changes in steering or an engine that revs up because the drive tires have lost traction with the road.